jforrest602/projects/MYDFIR_30Day_Challenge.md

 ![MYDFIR 30 Day Challenge Network Diagram drawio](https://github.com/user-attachments/assets/8571246f-1dd1-42db-b6da-3c5a82e15e4a)

 The first task of the challenge was to create a logical diagram of the challenge infrastructure.
-The resource used to create the diagram was [draw.io](http://draw.io/), a user-friendly platform with many tools and options for customizing diagrams.
+The resource used to create the diagram was [draw.io](http://draw.io/), an intuitive platform that offers numerous tools for customizing diagrams.
+The process taught me valuable lessons in understanding network setups and visualizing complex infrastructures and I now have a logical representation of the challenge setup.

 From the diagram, we see that the challenge involves six servers, five of which reside on a virtual private cloud (VPC).
-One advantage of using a VPC provider is that it allows you to place your virtual servers on the same network.
-Another is that there will be much less consumption of your own machine's resources compared to if you were running these virtual servers on your local machine.
-In the top left corner of the VPC inner rectangle, our IP range and subnet mask are noted.

-We see that the VPC is connected to the internet via an internet gateway represented by the orange cloud.
-This can be thought of as the internet service provider (ISP).
-Finally, we have our own SOC analyst machine in blue and the attackers machine and command and control server in red.
-Kali Linux is a Linux distribution designed for digital forensics and penetration testing and is a preferred operating system of both ethical and unethical hackers.

-Day one taught me how to create a diagram and I now have a logical representation of the challenge setup.
-[Draw.io](http://draw.io/) is an excellent platform for getting comfortable with building logical diagrams.
+A VPC is a powerful tool for managing virtual resources efficiently, as it enables you to place virtual servers on the same network.
+This not only optimizes network performance but also reduces the strain on your local machine’s resources.
+If these servers were running locally, they would consume significant processing power and memory, which is not ideal for complex challenges like this.

+The VPC is secured and connected to the internet through an internet gateway, depicted by an orange cloud in the diagram.
+This gateway acts as the link between the VPC and the broader internet, much like an Internet Service Provider (ISP) would.

+The diagram also includes two important machines:
+- The SOC Analyst Machine (blue): This is where we, as defenders, would monitor and respond to any suspicious activity within the network.
+- The Attacker’s Machine and Command and Control (C2) Server (red): This represents the tools and systems an attacker would use to infiltrate or compromise the network.
+In this challenge, the attacker’s machine runs Kali Linux, a widely used distribution for both ethical and unethical hacking due to its comprehensive tools for penetration testing.

+This exercise provided me with a clearer understanding of how the network components interact.
+Using [Draw.io](http://draw.io/) was straightforward, making it a great platform to get comfortable with building network diagrams.
+It also emphasized the importance of having a clear, organized representation of network setups, especially in cybersecurity scenarios.

 # Day Two: The ELK Stack